I. Purpose and Description

 presence or absence of adverse effects including Lung Toxin (asthma,

-pneumonitis, chronic bronchitis, fibrosis, and cancer), Neurotoxin (neuropathy, Parkinson's
+pneumonitis, chronic bronchitis, and fibrosis), Neurotoxin

 syndrome, CNS solvent syndrome), Hematotoxin (methemoglobinemia and aplastic or hemolytic anemia),

-Dermatotoxin (contact dermatitis, chloracne, or skin burns), Carcinogen (IARC,
+Dermatotoxin (contact dermatitis, chloracne, or skin burns),

 ACGIH, and NTP designations), Other Tissue Toxin (hepatotoxin, nephrotoxin,